SEO Blog Post Word Count: Ideal Length for Rankings

 Track these metrics to understand what length works for your audience:

-- Average time on page: Are readers engaging with the content?
+- Average time on page: Are people actually reading?

-- Scroll depth: How far do readers get?
+- Scroll depth: How far do they get?

-- Bounce rate: Are readers finding what they need?
+- Bounce rate: Are they finding what they need?

-- Rankings: Where does the content rank for target keywords?
+- Rankings: Where do you rank for target keywords?

 - Backlinks: Is the content earning links?